golang/tools/internal/mcp/design/design.md

 communicate over stdin/stdout.
 It's possible to model both client side and server side of this communication with a shared type that communicates over an `io.ReadWriteCloser`.
-However, for the purposes of future-proofing, we should use a distinct types for both client and server stdio transport.
+However, for the purposes of future-proofing, we should use a different types for client and server stdio transport.

 The `CommandTransport` is the client side of the stdio transport, and connects by starting a command and binding its jsonrpc2 stream to its